leonmavr/asm_shapes/README.md

 ## Installation
 * Clone the project.
-* The source code is compiled and run on the emu8086 emulator, available here: https://www.dropbox.com/sh/tvg7johwjqhqkkz/AADR9SXBoJdvlKJy-z9sVbyGa?dl=0
+* The source code is compiled and run on the emu8086 emulator, which is
+  available here:
+  https://www.dropbox.com/sh/tvg7johwjqhqkkz/AADR9SXBoJdvlKJy-z9sVbyGa?dl=0
 * Open the emulator and open main.asm.
 Click "emulate" on the menu and when it's
   finished compiling it will be ready to run.